AdobeDocs/app-builder/getting_started/first_app.md

     You will be prompted with a few questions about how you want your app to have:

-1. Select Organization, Project and Workspace that you'd like to use for this new Project Firefly App.
+1. Select Organization, Project and Workspace that you'd like to use for this new Project Firefly Application.
 Navigate through the list to find the project and workspace you just created.
 If you have a lot of organizations / projects / workspaces, you can also start typing in keywords to shorten the list.
-Upon completing the selection, the CLI automatically downloads a `console.json` file that contains all the credentials from your workspace to be used in your Firefly project.
+Upon completing the selection, the CLI automatically downloads a `console.json` file that contains all the credentials from your workspace to be used in your Project Firefly project.
     ```
     $ aio app init helloworld
     Retrieving information from Adobe Developer Console..